Home. It’s more than a place—it’s the feeling of being somewhere you belong. If where you live doesn’t feel like home

 If your family, or a family you know, is in need of decent, affordable housing, please fill out our online form.
 We will contact you, get you an application and set up a meeting.

 The Application Process

 Do not assume that you don’t qualify!

 Many people wrongly assume that they will not qualify for a Habitat home.
-We encourage you to fill out the online pre-application, and we will let you know.
+We encourage you to fill out the pre-qualification application, and we will let you know.

 To apply for a Habitat home, a prospective homeowner must meet the following requirements:

 - Earn a household or family income no higher than 60% of the Pottawattamie County median income.*